Your going to get a kick out of this story ... unless you can't make it past the first sentence.

 All the people in the study generally rated the writers with mistakes less favorably than those with perfect letters.
 (Their English teachers would be so proud!)
 Beyond that, they discovered a few key personality traits that seemed to influence how much a few carelessly swapped letters or more serious grammar offenses throw a person's whole world out of whack.

-It turns out that extroverts were more likely to be understanding and overlook typos and grammatical mistakes than introverts, who tended to be judgmental.
+It turns out that extroverts were more likely to overlook typos and grammatical mistakes than introverts, who tended to be judgmental.
 Also people with "less agreeable" personalities were more sensitive to mistakes than those people who were very agreeable.
 The researchers say this is "perhaps because less agreeable people are less tolerant of deviations from convention."
 In other words, cranky people have a harder time than easy-going people dealing with people who break the rules.

 Both highly conscientious and less open participants were sensitive to typos, but they didn't care all that much about grammar.
 And, perhaps surprisingly, how neurotic someone was didn't affect how they reacted to grammar and spelling mistakes.